nidyaedus/Data-eng-projects/1-covid19-etl-pipeline/README.md

 # Project 1: COVID-19 ETL Pipeline

 This project is my first end-to-end ETL (Extract, Transform, Load) pipeline, built as I step into the world of data engineering.
-My goal wasn't just to write working code; it was to understand the journey of data from its source, through cleansing, to being written to a cloud database, and to learn the best practices along the way.
+My goal wasn't just to write working code; it was to understand the journey of data from its source, through cleansing, to being written to a cloud database and to learn the best practices along the way.

 ## Technologies & Tools Used